sidoh/epaper_templates/README.md

    1. With PlatformIO: for example `pio run -e esp32 -t upload`.
 You will need to have [nodejs](https://nodejs.org/en/) installed in order to buidl the web assets.
 1. Setup WiFi.
 A setup AP will appear named `epaper_XXXXXX`.
 The default password is **waveshare**.
 1. Visit the Web UI to configure further.

+## Deep Sleep

+e-paper templates can function in _deep sleep_ mode.
+When configured, the system will continuously:

+1. Wake from sleep
+2. Check if a configurable GPIO pin is set.
+If it is, stays awake until next reboot
+3. Otherwise, stay awake for a configurable period to receive updates and refresh the screen.
+4. Put both the ESP32 and the e-paper display into deep sleep mode.

+This is useful if trying to conserve power.
+Deep sleep mode can be configured in the "Power" tab within the web UI.

 ## SPI Bus and Pin Selection